 According to the CDC (2000), an estimated 15 million people each year contract a sexually transmitted disease (STD).
-Treatment and prevention is essential in preventing long-term complications.
+Treatment and prevention are essential in preventing long-term complications.
 STDs, if left untreated, can lead to Pelvic Inflammatory Disease (PID), ectopic pregnancy, infertility, and multiple complications for newborns whose mothers transmit the disease to them.
-Below is a list of warning signs of STDS that no woman should ignore.
+Below is a list of warning signs of STDs that no woman should ignore.

 1. A sore, wart, or rash in the genital area of you or your partner

 This may seem like an obvious warning sign, but unfortunately it is often ignored.
 Skin rashes and lesions often come at the onset of a sexually transmitted disease, but the lesions may disappear within a few days.
 However, the infection itself is left untreated.
 The person assumes it was an allergic reaction or normal skin irritation and does not investigate the real possibility of having an STD.
 If you notice a rash or lesion on you or your partner, it is essential to have an STD workup done.

 2. Painful or frequent urination

 Painful or frequent urination is one of the most common symptoms of STDs, particularly gonorrhea.
 Women often mistake this symptom as a sign of having a urinary tract infection.
 They may try home remedies, such as drinking cranberry juice or taking mild pain relievers such as Tylenol.
 Unfortunately, as with genital sores, these symptoms may appear at the onset of the disease and then disappear.
 This leaves the person still infected and untreated.
 Any time you experience urgency, burning, or pain with urination, a visit to the doctor is warranted.